-The beautiful, 958-acre Canoe Creek State Park features a 155-acre lake, wetlands, old fields and mature forests, which provide critical habitat for migrating birds and for one of the largest bat colonies in the Commonwealth.
+The beautiful, 958-acre Canoe Creek State Park features a 155-acre lake, wetlands, old fields and mature forests, which provide critical habitat for migrating birds and other wildlife.
 The lake is popular for fishing year-round.
 Hikers enjoy the trails that wind through the many habitats.
 Picnicking, swimming at the beach, enjoying educational programs, and staying the night in a modern cabin are also popular activities.

 Picnicking: Scenic, shaded areas on the east and west sides of the park provide many options for picnics and gatherings.
 There are picnic tables, charcoal grills and charcoal disposal units.

 Three picnic pavilions are available for rental.
 Picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

 Make a reservation.

 Swimming: The sand beach is open from May to September, 8 a.m. to sunset.
 Please read and follow posted rules for swimming.
 Swim at your own risk.